kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/doc/translator.md

 ## Translator class

-The private member vartiables of `Translator` are set in `fetchAPISettings(\SimpleXMLElement $provider)` called by the constructor.
-The table below shows how the XML elements correspond to the class variables
+The private member vartiables of `Translator` are set in `Translator::fetchAPISettings(\SimpleXMLElement $provider)` called by the constructor.
+The table below shows how the XML elements correspond to the class variables:

 |Member Variable       |SimpleXMLElement                                                             |
 |----------------------|-----------------------------------------------------------------------------|